ketsindian/smart_library/README.md

 1.3.
 Atmega 2560 used to send data of RFID readers using USB to TTL converter.

+1.4 GSM module was used for sending notifications via SMS.

 2.1 Netbeans was used as IDE for database handling using JDBS.